SovereignCloudStack/docs/docs/index.md

 TODO

-## Use Cases and Depolyment Examples
+## Use Cases and Deployment Examples

 ### IaaS Layer

 #### Quick Start with Cloud-In-A-Box

 The fastest way to get in touch with SCS is to deploy a SCS cloud virtually.
-The Cloud-In-A-Box was built explicitely for this scenario.
+The Cloud-In-A-Box was built explicitly for this scenario.
 Check it out [here](/docs/iaas/guides/deploy-guide/examples/cloud-in-a-box)

 #### Reference Implementation Testbed

-This means that you set up a SCS test installation including all the infrastructure pieces such as database, message queueing, ceph, monitoring and logging, IAM, the [OpenStack](https://openstack.org/) core services, and (soon) the Container layer on top of an existing IaaS platform.
+This means that you set up an SCS test installation including all the infrastructure pieces such as database, message queueing, ceph, monitoring and logging, IAM, the [OpenStack](https://openstack.org/) core services, and (soon) the Container layer on top of an existing IaaS platform.